 - Building trust among stakeholders is essential to deploy AI in society.
-EU and Japanese "human centric" approaches are the right direction to build trust in AI deployment. - To respond rapidly evolving AI technologies, combining several schemes including soft law such as voluntary labelling guidelines on AI development and usage with regular and timely updates are appropriate.
-Such rules should be developed in cooperation with the private sector including AI developers, suppliers and users. - Al technology itself is neutral and can be a problem or a solution depending on how it's used.
+EU and Japanese "human centric" approaches are the right direction to build trust in AI deployment together. - To respond rapidly evolving AI technologies, combining several schemes including soft law such as voluntary labelling guidelines on AI development and usage with regular and timely updates are appropriate.
+Such rules should be developed in cooperation with the private sector including AI developers, suppliers and users.
+Any necessary adaptation of the legal framework should not be ahead of technical development, otherwise further innovations could be hindered by inappropriate and impractical legal requirements.

+- Al technology itself is neutral and can be a problem or a solution depending on how it's used.
 Therefore, placing legal liability on the Al developers could increase the risk of Al technology development itself, despite being neutral in nature, resulting in a decline of competitiveness in digital and other sectors. - Discussions on potential risks of AI applications have just started on as sector-bysector bases and it's premature to expect then to converge.
 The concept of "risk" differs depending on each sector and need to be in line with the existing one.

-WP-3 / # 03 / EJ to EJ Privacy Protection for Trusted Digital Society
+WP-3 / # 03 / EJ to EJ Data regulations for Trusted Digital Society

-- Strengthen the EU-Japan dialogue to promote interoperability and harmonization between regional personal data protection mechanisms around the world to ensure the free flow of data across borders in a trusted way, in particular GDPR and APEC Cross-Border Privacy Rules (CBPR). - Ensure that the definitions and possible impact on M2M data transfers does not hamper innovation and digital solutions.
+- Strengthen the EU-Japan dialogue to promote interoperability and harmonization between regional personal data protection mechanisms around the world to ensure the free flow of data across borders in a trusted way, in particular GDPR and APEC Cross-Border Privacy Rules (CBPR). - Cooperate for rule-making of government access to personal data held by the private sector